 IM Justin Wang (TX), Editor-in-chief

 Justin first learned chess at age 7 and since has progressed to become one of the most successful young chess players of his age.
-Justin was granted the FIDE Master title in 2018 and the International Master title in 2019, and ranks first in the US in his age group (as of February 2022).
-His achievements include an invitation to the 2021 US Junior Championship, 1st place at the 2021 National Online Scholastic Championships, 2nd place at the US Cadet National Online Championship, 1st place at the 2019 U.S. Cadet Championship, 2017 Barber Co-Champion, 2016 US Junior Open Co-Champion, and 3rd place at the World Youth U10 Championship.
+Justin was granted the FIDE Master title in 2018 and the International Master title in 2019.
+His achievements include an invitation to the 2021 US Junior Championship, 1st place at the 2021 National Online Scholastic Championships, 2nd place at the US Cadet National Online Championship, 1st place at the 2019 U.S. Cadet Championship, 2017 Barber Co-Champion, 2017 4th place in the World Cadets Chess Championships U12 in Pocas De Caldas, Brazil, 2017 Texas Masters Champion, 2016 US Junior Open Co-Champion, 2015 World Open U2200 Co-Champion, and Bronze medal in the World Youth & Cadets Chess Championships U10 in Greece.
 He is an 8-time invitee to the All-American Chess Team.

-Justin co-founded Chess In Action with his brother Jason to connect with chess enthusiasts around the world, serving underprivileged communities.
-Justin hopes to apply his chess skills towards creating lasting change in his community and in communities nationwide, empowering others to reach their full chess and personal potential.
+Besides Chess Connections magazine, Justin also co-founded Chess In Action, a nonprofit organization in March 2018 with his brother Jason to connect with chess enthusiasts around the world, serving underprivileged communities.
+Justin hopes to apply his chess skills towards creating lasting changes in his local community and in communities nationwide, empowering others to reach their full chess and personal potential.
 Outside of chess, Justin is a competitive mathematician, pianist, and jump-roper.

 Ellen’s other major individual chess achievements include winning three international medals in one summer in 2017: Bronze at the Pan American Chess Championships G10, Gold at the North American Youth Chess Championships G14, and Bronze at the World Cadets Chess Championships G10.
 She was the 2019 K-6 Co-Champion of the Greater New York Scholastic Chess Championships.